mcfox/dashboard-rails/README.md

 # Dashboard Rails

-This Gem is dessigne to help create a dashboard page where the user can select the dsiplayed widgets.
+This Gem was designed to help create a dashboard page where the user can configure the diplayed widgets.

-The user selects the widgte he would like to display and save this information.
+The user selects the widgets that he would like to display and save this information to the database so next time he loads the application the desired widgets will be displayed.

 For the moment we require a model *User* and the method *current_user*

+## TODO

+- Configure page layout (number and size of columns)
+- Define widgets position in the page using drag & drop
+- Define the auto refrsesh interval (today fixed in 60 seconds)

 ### Installation